hoangduytran/blender-manual/manual/editors/preferences/extensions.rst

 Install
 =======

-They are different ways to install an extension:
+There are different ways to install an extension:

 - **Install from the Website**: Drag the installation URL into Blender.
 - **Install from Blender**: From Blender search for the extension name and click on Install.